 No two boarding schools offer the same experience but in general weekdays follow a similar pattern.
 The school day is pretty long, ensuring students get a well-rounded experience of both the academic and extra-curricular.
 With so many activities to get involved in, a child at a UK boarding school is rarely bored or lonely.

 As you would expect, school days start early and a hearty breakfast is a way that most students face the lessons ahead.
 Lessons generally start around 8-8.30 and finish around 3 or 4.
 Boarding schools then offer a vast array of activities for children to participate in – sports, photography, art, debating, drama, dance are just a few of the most common clubs available.
 “A broader curriculum broadens minds” is a key ethos at Gordonstoun where “classrooms serve a purpose, but many of our learning experiences take place in much more stimulating environments”.

-Dinner is a key event in any day at boarding school, providing not just quality, nutritious food that teenagers need and crave but also an opportunity to chat over the day’s events.
-At Felsted, mealtimes is a key component of any day, with the school recognising the important connection between a healthy diet and the ability to learn effectively.
+Dinner is a key event on any day at boarding school, providing not just quality, nutritious food that teenagers need and crave but also an opportunity to chat over the day’s events.
+At Felsted, mealtimes are a key component of any day, with the school recognising the important connection between a healthy diet and the ability to learn effectively.